Andalucia Road Trip: The Perfect 10-14 Day Itinerary

 • Anything with a screen (television, video, DVD, etc.) that could distract you when driving should be positioned where you can’t see it.
 This doesn’t apply to a sat nav but you must not touch or program your sat nav unless parked in a safe place.

-• Using radar detection equipment is prohibited under Spanish law, and it is also illegal to be in possession of such equipment.
+• Using radar detection equipment is prohibited under Spanish law, and new regulations from January 2021 mean that it will also be illegal to be in possession of such equipment.

 • On roads with single carriageways, the speed limit established may not be exceeded by more than 20km/h when overtaking.